opensearch-project/documentation-website/_data-prepper/pipelines/dlq.md

 * `pluginId` : The ID of the plugin where the event sent to the DLQ originated.
 * `pluginName` : The name of the plugin.
-* `failedData` : An object that contains the failed object and it's options.
+* `failedData` : An object that contains the failed object and its options.
 This object is unique to each plugin.
 * `pipelineName` : The name of the Data Prepper pipeline where the event failed.
 * `timestamp` : The timestamp of the failures in an `ISO8601` format.